-Very often a dry spot will only absorb about 20 percent of the moisture applied when compared with the area surrounding it.
+Very often, a dry spot will only absorb about 20 percent of the moisture applied when compared with the surrounding area.

 To know exactly how much your dry spot is or is not absorbing, you should perform a water drop soil surface penetration test.

 The high surface tension of water is problematic in many applications where spreading and penetration of water are required.
 These include, for example, paints and other coating formulations, detergents, pesticides, and others.